 Note: if you get an ‘Error Editing Value’ error message when you press OK, change the permissions of the InprocServer32 registry key then try again.

-4. Now run the program that uses VBScript again – if the incorrect registry setting was the cause of the error, it should now work ok.
+If the incorrect registry setting was the cause of the error, the program should now work ok.

 Why Is The Registry Change Required?

 The (Default) value defines the .dll file to be used by VBScript – by default this is vbscript.dll

 Some antivirus programs change this value to point to their own .dll file so they process the scripts to check them for signs of malicious behavior – a good thing.